73646477899/files-ios/README.md

  * Option to create new files
  * ~~IPA -> https://github.com/jakeajames/files-ios/releases/~~ IPA IS BROKEN, WILL FIX SOON.
 Also, I will release a working Filza ipa with rw but can't post it here, as it is copyrighted.
 If you want that check my twitter (@jakeashacks)

  UPDATE: From my findings looks like is Cydia Imapctor the one which doesn't support my ipa.
-You'll have to use the xcodeproj.
-It only works in Xcode 8, apparently.
-I'll update the code so it uses UIAlertControllers.
+You'll have to use the xcodeproj. ~~It only works in Xcode 8, apparently.
+I'll update the code so it uses UIAlertControllers.~~ FIXED XCODE 9.
 Also, you have to link IOKit.tbd (take it from yalu) in Build Phases -> Link Bundle With Libraries

  Coming soon: